LiDAR-based 3D Change Detection at City Scale: Change Detection Method

-We first apply statistical outlier removal and build a voxel pyramid with leaf sizes $\{1.0, 0.50, 0.25\}$\,m to equalize density and reduce computation.
+We first apply statistical outlier removal and build a voxel pyramid with leaf sizes $\{1.0,~0.50,~0.25\}$\,m to equalize density and reduce computation.
 Surface normals are estimated per level using a fixed-radius neighborhood ($r_n=0.8$\,m).
 Coarse alignment $T_0$ is obtained, when external priors are insufficient, by feature-based registration on the $1.0$\,m level: ISS keypoints, FPFH descriptors, and RANSAC with salient/support radii $\{1.5, 2.0\}$\,m and an inlier threshold of $0.6$\,m (20k iterations).

-Fine alignment proceeds from coarse to fine with Normal Distributions Transform (NDT) followed by point-to-plane ICP.
+Precise alignment proceeds from coarse to fine with Normal Distributions Transform (NDT) followed by point-to-plane ICP.
 NDT supplies a stable pose update at each level; ICP then reduces the residual geometric error using target normals.
-Given correspondences $\{(p_i,q_i,n_i)\}$, we minimize \begin{small}
+Given correspondences $\{(p_i,q_i,n_i)\}$, we minimize

-\end{small} where $w_i$ down-weights long-range pairs via a Huber kernel on Euclidean distance and $\rho_\tau(\cdot)$ is Tukey’s biweight with $\tau=0.3$\,m.
+where $w_i$ down-weights long-range pairs via a Huber kernel on Euclidean distance and $\rho_\tau(\cdot)$ is Tukey’s biweight with $\tau=0.3$\,m.
 We solve~\eqref{eq:pt2plane} by Gauss–Newton with analytic Jacobians and reject ill-conditioned updates via a normal-direction Fisher-information test.
-To stabilize long, low-curvature structures, a plane-to-plane penalty is added at the finest level after RANSAC plane extraction on façades and ground: \begin{small}
+To stabilize long, low-curvature structures, a plane-to-plane penalty is added at the finest level after RANSAC plane extraction on facades and ground: